davidecesarano/Embryo-Routing/README.md

 In this example, a URI of /`blog/2018/my-post-title` would result in the `$year` (2018) and `$slug` (my-post-title) arguments.

 ### Set regex route
 By default the placeholders can accept any character from a-z, A-Z, 0-9, including the _ (underscore).
 However, placeholders can also require the HTTP request URI to match a particular regular expression.
-If the current HTTP request URI does not match a placeholder regular expression, the route is not invoked.
+For this, you can use `where()` method:
 ```php
 $router->get('/blog/{id}/{name}', function($request, $response, $id, $name){
     //...